gentics/demoportal/README.md

 1. Import all projects and invoke project clean

-2. Create a new server
+2. Create a new Tomcat 7 server instance
 * Add the webapps during server creation
 * Set the runtime server configuration path to: `/demoportal-config/target/eclipse_configuration' Please close and reopen the server configuration window before continuing.